 A model based on counterfactual theory for CER using large administrative healthcare databases has been suggested, in which causal inference from observational studies based on large administrative health databases is viewed as an emulation of a randomized trial.
 This ‘target trial’ is made explicit and design and analytic approaches are reviewed in Using Big Data to Emulate a Target Trial When a Randomized Trial Is Not Available (Am J Epidemiol (2016) 183 (8): 758-764).

-Methodological issues and principles of Section 5 of the ENCePP Guide are applicable to CER as well and the textbooks cited in that chapter are recommended for consultation.
+Methodological issues and principles of Chapter 5 of the ENCePP Guide are applicable to CER as well and the textbooks cited in that chapter are recommended for consultation.

 Methods to assess intended effects of drug treatment in observational studies are reviewed (J Clin Epidemiol 2004;57(12):1223-31) provides an overview of methods that seek to adjust for confounding in observational studies when assessing intended drug effects.
 Developments in post-marketing comparative effectiveness research (Clin Pharmacol Ther 2007;82(2):143-56) also reviews the roles of propensity scores (PS), instrumental variables and sensitivity analyses to reduce measured and unmeasured confounding in CER.
 Use of propensity scores and disease risk scores in the context of observational health-care programme research is described in Summary Variables in Observational Research: Propensity Scores and Disease Risk Scores.
 More recently, high-dimensional propensity score has been suggested as a method to further improve control for confounding as these variables may collectively be proxies for unobserved factors.